Skip to content

 // Use results in RAG prompt

-var context strings.Builder
+var ragContext strings.Builder

 for _, r := range results {